Best Case/Worst Case: ICU, with special content for patients with COVID-19

 Development of this toolkit

 The Best Case/Worst Case: ICU (COVID-19) tool was developed by Principal Investigator: Margaret “Gretchen” Schwarze and her team of researchers, educators, and clinicians at the University of Wisconsin-Madison School of Medicine & Public Health.
+This project was indirectly supported by the National Institutes for Aging: 1R21AG055876-01.

 To provide feedback or helpful improvements/innovations for use of this tool please contact us via email at bcwc@surgery.wisc.edu.